brendanprobst/WorkFlowBot/README.md

 # WorkFlowBot
 A CLI bot that lets you preset and open a batch of applications for different workflows.
+Team Members (github ids)
-#Brendan Probst brendanprobst
+Brendan Probst brendanprobst
-#Amit Bhatnager amitb913
+Amit Bhatnager amitb913
-#Christian Huang chuang57
+Christian Huang chuang57